Visual Studio Code

 Configuration

-To connect to Roar Collab easily, it is best to configure your SSH config file.
+To connect to Roar easily, adjust your SSH config file:

-1. In VS Code, press F1 or Ctrl+Shift+P (Windows/Linux) / Cmd+Shift+P (macOS) to open the Command Palette.
+1. In VS Code, open the Command Palette, with F1 or Ctrl+Shift+P (Windows/Linux)

 2. Type and select Remote-SSH: Open Configuration File....